Skip to content

 III.
 Gathering Resources: Setting Up Production

 Once you’ve selected a target art style, it’s time to gather all the necessary resources and references to clearly convey that creative vision to your team and instill it into the production pipeline.
-For general art style inspiration, start by exploring sources like art books and museum collections (either in-person or online digitized archives), art community websites like ArtStation, DeviantArt, Behance, game art archives, and breakdowns such as Polycount, 80 Level, ArtStation Learning, and game art studios‘ portfolios as well as photo libraries of textures, materials, environments aligned with your style.
+For general art style inspiration, start by exploring sources like art books and museum collections (either in-person or online digitized archives), art community websites like ArtStation, DeviantArt, Behance, game art archives, and breakdowns such as Polycount, 80 Level, ArtStation Learning, and a game art house portfolio as well as photo libraries of textures, materials, environments aligned with your style.
 Curate these into inspiration mood boards and reference packs using tools like PhotoShop, Pinterest, Milanote, or old-fashioned physical boards.

 For 3D games, gather resources like material/texture libraries and bark-mapped models from sites like Quixel, Adobe Substance, Poliigon, environment/prop packs, HDRIs, and photo scans from marketplaces, as well as code repositories for specialized shaders and rendering tech.
 For 2D games, stockpile vector artwork, sprite sheets, bitmap textures from asset stores, brush packs, halftone textures, custom brushes from Photoshop resources, open-source character rigs, and animation tools.